dolthub/pg2mysql/README.md

 * Will convert a character varying type to longtext if no length is specified, which means MySQL won't be able to make it a key

+# Requirements

+You must have Perl installed at `/usr/bin/perl` to run the script directly.

 # Credits

 pg2mysql is heavily inspired and informed by this project of the same